meenumeenu4/LearningByLearning/README.md

 3. Added H2Database using ServletContextInitializer
 4. Initialising datbase schema by adding schema file on classpath
 5. Connecting to MySql Database with Hibernate Dialect.
 (Adding properties for jpa)
+6. Created Service and Controller to Get/Store data into MySQL database.